viamrobotics/docs/docs/components/input-controller/_index.md

 {{< readfile "/static/include/create-your-own-mr.md" >}}-->

-## Control your robot with an input controller with Viam's client SDK libraries
+## Control your machine with an input controller with Viam's client SDK libraries

-Once you've configured your input controller according to model type, you can write code to define how your robot processes the input from the controller.
+Once you've configured your input controller according to model type, you can write code to define how your machine processes the input from the controller.

-To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.
+To get started using Viam's SDKs to connect to and control your machine, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.

 {{% snippet "show-secret.md" %}}

-When executed, this sample code will create a connection to your robot as a client.
+When executed, this sample code will create a connection to your machine as a client.
-Then control your robot programmatically by adding API method calls as shown in the following examples.
+Then control your machine programmatically by adding API method calls as shown in the following examples.

-These examples assume you have an input controller called `"my_controller"` configured as a component of your robot.
+These examples assume you have an input controller called `"my_controller"` configured as a component of your machine.
 If your input controller has a different name, change the `name` in the code.

 Be sure to import the input controller package for the SDK you are using: